 Helpful Documents

-2. Mentor Handbook*use as a reference from 2023.
-A formal handbook for 2024 will come out later this year.
+Mentor Handbook*use as a reference from 2024.
+A formal handbook for 2025 will come out later this year.

 Robert A. Winn Career Development Award (Winn CDA)

-The Robert A. Winn Diversity in Clinical Trials: Career Development Award (Winn CDA) is part of a broader initiative, the Robert A. Winn Diversity in Clinical Trials Award Program (Winn Awards), which seeks to increase diversity in clinical trials and transform the clinical research landscape.
+The Robert A. Winn Excellence in Clinical Trials: Career Development Award (Winn CDA) is part of a broader initiative, the Robert A. Winn Excellence in Clinical Trials Award Program (Winn Awards), which seeks to improve participation in clinical trials to drive better health outcomes in all communities to save lives.

 Commitment

-• Provide opportunities to support ongoing career and leadership development in clinical research
+To train and develop 316 new clinical investigators in clinical trials (~63/year).
+Provide opportunities to support ongoing career and leadership development in clinical research

 Award